 Former slave soldiers were also increasingly given the same enlistment bounty, pay and allowances as white soldiers.
 Significantly, they were recognised as a formal part of the British Army, unlike their counterparts in India and other British colonies.

-Initially, the West India Regiments were used to protect Britain's economic interests in the Caribbean.
-But they also took part in the wars against France and helped seize enemy colonies.
-They also served in America during the the War of 1812.
-Their numbers were steadily reduced shortly after these conflicts ended.
+Initially, the West India Regiments were used to protect the plantation economies of Britain's Caribbean colonies.
+But they also took part in the wars against France, helping to seize enemy colonies and expand the Empire.

 ‘When I was last in the West Indies, the 8th West India regiment, composed entirely of native Africans rescued in the middle passage, exhibited as fine a military corps... as ever was seen of any colour...
 As marksmen they were superior to the ordinary run of white soldiers; and when Fort Bourbon, Martinique... came to be stormed, they went to the breach with European courage.’

-Surgeon William Fergusson on the 8th West India Regiment, 1846
+Surgeon William Fergusson on the 8th West India Regiment - 1846

-We have worked closely with British Caribbean communities to re-examine the contributions of West Indian soldiers to British military history.
+The National Army Museum has worked closely with British Caribbean communities to re-examine the contributions of West Indian soldiers to British military history.